Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return calculate(view);

-Pattern 2: The Defensive Copy for Asynchronous Operations and Storage
+Pattern 2 - Defensive Copies for Asynchronous Operations and Storage

-Any time buffer data crosses an asynchronous handoff or is stored in a collection, check its ownership.
-A retained view keeps the source backing store alive, and the original owner might also mutate or reuse the source buffer.
+Whenever Buffer data crosses an asynchronous boundary or gets stored in a collection, check its ownership.
+A retained view keeps the source backing store alive.
+The original owner may also mutate or reuse the source Buffer.
+The defensive copy pattern looks like this -

 const longLivedCache = new Map();